-How do I make my site mobile friendly?
+How do I make my site mobile-friendly?

 You have a number of options.

 2. Create a separate version of your site just for mobile devices and then place something in your site code to detect the device size and send your visitors to the mobile version of the site.
-The advantage of this method is that you can design the mobile version to look as you want and to vary the content (i.e. show mobile users a cut-down version).
+The advantage of this method is that you can design the mobile version to look as you want and vary the content (i.e. show mobile users a cut-down version).
 The disadvantage is the time taken to maintain 2 versions of your site AND the potential issues that search engines might have indexing 2 versions of essentially the same page;

 3. Use a plugin, or other 3rd party extensions, such as WP-touch for WordPress sites to handle things for you.
 These are ok, but don’t always offer the flexibility of other solutions;

-4. Adapt your website using html and css changes to manually build mobile responsiveness into your website.
-The advantage here is that you can pretty much adapt your site to be viewed however you like on mobile devices, but the downside is that you’ll need knowledge of html and css to do it;
+4. Adapt your website using HTML and CSS changes to manually build mobile responsiveness into your website.
+The advantage here is that you can pretty much adapt your site to be viewed however you like on mobile devices, but the downside is that you’ll need knowledge of HTML and CSS to do it;